Why do I have to keep treatment records?

 A “Pharmacy Medicine”.

 At the top of the medicine container the words “Pharmacy Medicine” will be written for these human products.
 These are readily available over the counter in a pharmacy which has meant a number of positive swabs to these medicines – particularly cough suppressants.
-Participants are reminded they should seek vet
+Participants are reminded they should seek veterinary

-erinary advice prior to administering medicines to their greyhounds.
+advice prior to administering medicines to their greyhounds.
 Some medicines may be in multiple schedules depending on the strength or form of the medicine.
 To access the Poisons Standard (SUSMP – Standard for the Uniform Scheduling of Medicines and Poisons) online go to: http://www.tga.gov.au/industry/scheduling-poisons-standard.htm

 I buy my prescription medicines in bulk, can I sell/give them to my friends?

-No.The trainer would be prescribing to another animal (something that only a registered Veterinary Surgeon can do) and the vet is potentially breaching the relevant legislation and guidelines by prescribing without establishing a therapeutic need and supplying more medicine than is reasonable.
+No. You would be prescribing a medicine to another animal (something that only a registered Veterinary Surgeon can do), and the vet is potentially breaching relevant legislation and guidelines by prescribing without establishing a therapeutic need, and/or supplying more medicine than is reasonable.

 My vet prescribed me “x”, can I use it on all my animals?